shadyabhi/secondbrain.github.io/index.md

 ## Save

-Once files are modified, they're automatically written to a remote `Git repository` via Obsidian plugin called `git`.
+Once files are modified, they're automatically written to a remote `Git repository` via Obsidian plugin called `git`. https://github.com/Vinzent03/obsidian-git

+Once its saved in a Git repository, this data is available to get published via any free hosting.